After Deepika-Ranveer, Priyanka Chopra's Wedding Pictures Turn Into A Meme!

 - Follow These Things To Change Your Life Forever

-If you are in sync with Internet culture, you must be aware of the fact that how quickly any picture turns into a meme.
-While sometimes netizen go all offensive, sometimes their memes are really funny, without hurting anyone's sentiments.
-And same thing has happened with Priyanka Chopra's wedding picture.
-The nation is pretty delighted with her official wedding pictures and and some are excited to such an extent that they turned PeeCee's wedding picture into a meme!
+If you are in sync with internet culture, you would know how quickly any picture turns into a meme.
+While sometimes netizens go all offensive, sometimes their memes are really funny, without hurting anyone's sentiments.
+And the same has happened with Priyanka Chopra's wedding picture.
+The nation is pretty delighted with her official wedding pictures and some are excited to such an extent that they turned PeeCee's wedding picture into a meme!

 It all started when Priyanka's wedding video surfaced on the social media, in which the lady can be seen walking the aisle in 75-feet tulle veil!
 Have a look at Twitterati reactions below and we bet it will leave you in splits!